cab202/quty/cli.md

 3. Build and upload your program to the QUTy microcontroller with the `run` command.

     ```bash
-    pio run --upload-port <port>
+    pio run -t upload
     ```

-    The port can be determined using
+    If PIO cannot determine the port automatically determined, use the `--upload-port` option to specify the port.
+The port can be found using the following command:

     ```bash
     pio device list
     ```

     If no devices are listed, you may be missing some drivers.
-See [Drivers](index.md#drivers) for more information.
+See [Installation](index.md#installation) for more information.

-4. Alternatively, omitting the `--upload-port` option will only build the program.
+4. Build your program with the `build` command.

     ```bash
-    pio run
+    pio run build
     ```